ckling/promoss/readme.md

 This optional file gives the vocabulary, one word per row.
 The line numbers correspond to the later indices in the topic-word matrix.

 ### Output files
-Cluster descriptions (e.g. means of the geographical clusters, bins of timestamps etc.) are saved in the cluster_desc/ folder.
-After each 10 runs, important parameters are stored in the output_Promoss/ subfolder, with the number of runs as folder name.
-The clusters_X file contains the topic loadings of each cluster of the Xth metadata.
-The topktopics file contains the top words of each topic (the number of returned top words can be set via the -topk parameter).
+After each 10 runs, important parameters are stored in the *output_LDA/* subfolder, with the number of runs as folder name.
+The *topktopic_words* file contains the top words of each topic (the number of returned top words can be set via the -topk parameter).
+The *nkt* file contains the word counts for each topic: Each line corresponds to a topic, and each column to a word (starting with index 0), corrsponding to the line numbers in *words.txt* file located in the main directory.
+The *doc_topic* file contains the topic probabilities for each document, rows correspond to documents (same ordering as given), columns to topics.

 ### Mandatory parameter
 * directory 		String.
 Gives the directory of the texts.txt file.

 ### Optional parameters:
 * T			Integer.
 Number of topics.
 Default: 100